BLUE HORIZON 1261

 "Uhm, you're welcome," Taro replied easily.

 "You saved more than just the ship," Merlin told her soberly.
-"I don't think you realize how close I came to deleting everyone's contracts prior to meeting you this morning and letting them all go."
+"I don't think you realize how close I came to canceling everyone's contracts prior to meeting you this today and letting them all go."

 Taro studied him and saw the seriousness in his eyes.
 "I didn't realize you were so desperate for business," she whispered.